The profit lies in the purchase - buying prescription drugs correctly

 4. digitize purchasing

-Digital tools enable price comparisons in real time, show potential discounts and facilitate the documentation of conditions.
+Digital tools enable real-time price comparisons, highlight potential discounts, and simplify the documentation of terms and conditions.

 Practical examples: Small adjustments, big impact